-We anticipate that all our businesses and divisions will be engaged in our Responsible Workplace program for our own operations by 2025.
+We are beginning to expand coverage of our Responsible Workplace program beyond manufacturing sites to include workplaces such as veterinary hospitals.
+Our goal is to engage our businesses and divisions in our Responsible Workplace program by 2025, which is discussed later in this disclosure.
 We share our Supplier Code of Conduct with our suppliers as a condition of doing business with us, and we expect suppliers to engage in the aspects of our Next Generation Supplier program relevant to them as we continue to roll out this initiative.
 Our program that addresses human rights in sustainable sourcing applies to parts of our business that source raw materials.
 Additional details on key supply chains and their structure are referenced later in this disclosure.

-Policies & Governance
+Policies and Governance

 Advancing respect for human rights is a cross-functional responsibility embedded within our global business and applied locally.
 A dedicated global human rights team establishes our human rights policies, strategies and programs and provides expertise and guidance to colleagues around the world engaged in this work, as applicable to each business division.
+In 2021, we increased the number of regionally-based Associates who work within our procurement function across business Segments to guide the implementation of our human rights programs with Tier 1 suppliers and in extended supply chains.

 To govern the global application and implementation of our policies, our Human Rights Steering Committee meets regularly to review our progress, challenges and opportunities.
-Executive oversight supports this governance and continued assessment of plans and performance.
 Our Board of Directors is informed annually of our human rights plans and performance.
 Our policies include a focus on the elimination of forced labor as a critical component of our overall human rights approach.

-Our Human Rights Policy is informed by the United Nations Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the International Labour Organization's 1998 Declaration on Fundamental Principles and Rights at Work.
-It articulates our commitment to respect human rights -with an initial focus on our operations, and in sourcing where we can have the greatest impact, with a particular emphasis on potentially vulnerable groups.
+Our Human Rights Policy is informed by the United Nations Guiding Principles on Business and Human Rights, the International Bill of Human Rights, and the ILO's 1998 Declaration on Fundamental Principles and Rights at Work.
+It articulates our commitment to respect human rights - with an initial focus on our operations, and in sourcing where we can have the greatest impact, with a particular emphasis on potentially vulnerable groups.

-Our Supplier Code of Conduct is informed by the same international human rights standards.
+Our Supplier Code of Conduct ("the Code") is informed by the same international human rights standards.
 It describes the human rights standards we expect our first-tier suppliers to uphold, covering forced labor, including modern slavery.

 The Code prohibits the use of all forms of forced labor, including any form of prison, trafficked, indentured or bonded labor.